Wild Patterns Reloaded: A Survey of Machine Learning Security against Training Data Poisoning: Modeling Poisoning Attacks and Defenses

 \subsubsection{Attack Strategy}

-The attack strategy amounts to defining how the attacker manipulates data to stage the desired poisoning attack.
+The attack strategy defines how the attacker manipulates data to stage the desired poisoning attack.
 Both indiscriminate and targeted poisoning attacks only alter the training data, while backdoor attacks also require embedding the trigger within the test samples to be misclassified.
 We revise the corresponding data manipulation strategies in the following.

 \paragraph{Training Data Perturbation ($\vct \delta$).} Two main categories of perturbation have been used to mount poisoning attacks.
 The former includes perturbations which are found by solving an optimization problem, either formalized as a \textit{bilevel} (BL) programming problem, or as a \textit{feature-collision} (FC) problem.
 The latter involves the manipulation of training samples in targeted and backdoor poisoning attacks such that they collide with the target samples in the given representation space, to induce misclassification of such target samples in an attacker-chosen class.
 When it comes to backdoor attacks, three main types of triggers exist, which can be applied to training samples to implant the backdoor during learning: \textit{patch triggers} (T$^P$), which consist of replacing a small subset of contiguous input features with a patch pattern in the input sample; \textit{functional triggers} (T$^F$), which are embedded into the input sample via a blending function; and \textit{semantical triggers} (T$^S$), which perturb the given input while preserving its semantics (e.g., modifying face images by adding sunglasses, or altering the face expression, but preserving the user identity).
 The choice of this strategy plays a fundamental role since it influences the computational effort, effectiveness, and stealthiness of the attack.
 More concretely, the trigger strategies are less computationally demanding, as they do not require optimizing the perturbation, but the attack may be less effective and easier to detect.
 Conversely, an optimized approach can enhance the effectiveness and stealthiness of the attack, at the cost of being more computationally demanding.
 In Fig.~\ref{fig:strategy} we give some examples of patch, functional, and semantical triggers, one example of a poisoning attack optimized with bilevel programming, and one example of a \textit{clean-label} feature-collision attack.